TaoStarlit/English/book/Intensive_writing.md

 It used to be very common for a graduate to work in a company for an employer, but nowadays, an increasing number of former students try to run their own businesses.
 Personally, although it is may be beneficial to run a successful company because of the freedom and sense of fulfillment it brings, I think starting up a company is quite risky for most graduates, but I should make an exception for those who have prepared fully for opening a company.
 In this essay I will first explore the key things that the graduate may be deficient in for running a business.
-Then, I will discuss some tips for those who want to determine if they suit their own businesses.
+Then, I will discuss some tips for those who want to determine if they suit starting their own businesses.
 Next, I will also demostrate the benefits of setting up your own business.
 In this discussion, I will share my ideas as well as relevant examples.